A great way to get unstuck and find breakthrough ideas is to question orthodoxies and reframe flawed assumptions that rule your business.

 - Emphasize the lowest-interest loans in town.

-- Stress security measures taken to protect the customers’ money.
+- Stress security measures are taken to protect the customers’ money.

 - Give customers who recruit other customers a higher savings interest rate.